 Over the years I’ve thought a lot about how to get fit after a cancer diagnosis.
 Here are a few things that I’ve learnt:

-- Seek help from people who know their stuff.
+3. Seek help from people who know their stuff.
 Your medical team will be able to give you some great advice.
-If you’re in your 20s or 30s, organisations like Trekstock exist to help rebuild your strength, stamina and fitness, so find a charity or support network that works for you.
+If you’re in your 20s or 30s, organizations like Trekstock in the UK exist to help rebuild your strength, stamina and fitness, so find a charity or support network that works for you.

-- Exercise is so much easier to psych yourself up for if it’s something you enjoy doing.
+7. Exercise is so much easier to psych yourself up for if it’s something you enjoy doing.
 Some people love running (I am NOT one of those people) while for others it’s a weekly dance class that sets their heart on fire.
-My favourite form of exercise is swimming - the colder the water the better if you ask me.
-So that’s what I prioritise when I’m feeling well.
+My favorite form of exercise is swimming - the colder the water the better if you ask me.
+So that’s what I prioritize when I’m feeling well.